Dr. Ryan McEwan

 1. You cannot assume that the projector/podium computer will have a cable to connect to your own laptop.
 “Every podium has an HDMI cable right?” – -> WRONG!
 You must plan for the eventuality that you will need to transfer the talk from your computer onto the podium computer.

 2. You cannot assume you will have access to a reliable network (eg, wifi).
 You probably will, but it is not guaranteed.
-It also means that you cannot rely on “emailing yourself the file” or pulling it off of a your drive over a network.
-There might not be a network, or you might have one that is unreliable and start to meltdown if you try to pull in a large file.
+This also means that you cannot rely on “emailing yourself the file” or pulling it off of a your drive over a network.
+There might not be a network, or you might have one that is unreliable, and start to meltdown if you try to pull your presentation file onto the podium computer.

 3. You must assume that the projector/podium computer is running Windows, and potentially an older version.